-29. According to section 4 § 1, the public interest must prevail over the interests of the owner of property subject to alienation, and alienation of that property must be essential to the implementation of what is in the public interest.
+29. According to section 4 § 1, the public interest must prevail over the interests of the owner of property subject to alienation, and alienation of that property must be essential to implementation.

 30. Section 4 § 2 provides that the prevailing public interest may pursue, inter alia, the implementation of mining projects having important State or community significance.
-The aim of securing additional income for the State or community budget is not of itself a prevailing public interest.
+The aim of securing additional income for the State or community budget is not by itself a prevailing public interest.

-31. According to section 11 § 1, adequate compensation should be paid to the owner of a property subject to alienation.
+31. According to section 11 § 1, adequate compensation should be paid to the owner of property subject to alienation.
 The market value of the property plus an additional 15% is considered to be an adequate amount of compensation.